TritonDataCenter/triton/docs/developer-guide/coal-setup.md

     Updated successfully (elapsed 2297s).
     ```

-1. Confirm SDC's health with `sdcadm check-health`.

-## Update Platform
+4. To confirm health, run `sdcadm check-health`.

+### Updating the Platform

-[SmartOS](https://smartos.org/) is the operating system, the platform, of
+[Triton SmartOS](https://smartos.org/) is the operating system, or the platform.
+You'll find occasional references to SDC in the code, which is an abbreviate for one of the previous versions of the platform.

-SmartDataCenter.
-You'll often update the platform image (PI) at the same
-time you install SDC updates.
-You might not reboot the headnode or
-compute nodes (CN) right away.
-You will likely "install" new PI more
-freqently than the rest of SDC, so that on reboot you benefit from
-the most reliable and secure OS.
+You may update the platform image (PI) at the same time you install SDC updates.
+You might not reboot the head node or compute nodes (CN) right away.
+You will likely install a new PI more frequently than the rest of Triton, so that on reboot you benefit from the most reliable and secure OS.

-1. Download and "install" the latest platform image:
+1. To download and install the latest platform image:

     ```bash
     [root@headnode (coal-1) ~]# sdcadm platform install --latest